 Piriformis syndrome also responds positively to conservative treatment.
 We look for the main cause when we see piriformis syndrome.
-This type of injury happens when a patient has a job or play a sport where they shorten and overuse the muscle.
+This type of injury happens when a patient has a job or plays a sport where they shorten and overuse the muscle.

 We create a custom treatment/exercise program based on what is found structurally.
-Most of the time the piriformis muscle gets over-used because the hips are weak, so strengthening the hips and the core is key.
+Most of the time, the piriformis muscle gets over-used because the hips are weak, so strengthening the hips and the core is key.
 Sciatic nerve mobilization can also help increase sciatic nerve mobility.
-This can be achieved with instrument-assisted soft tissue mobilization/Graston technique along with deep tissue massage will get optimal results.
+This can be achieved with instrument-assisted soft tissue mobilization/Graston technique and deep tissue massage to get optimal results.

 Sciatic symptoms often present in pregnant women, making the pregnancy miserable.
 We aim to reduce symptoms and restore normal function with gentle exercise, massage, and hot/cold therapy.
 The pelvic girdle is what we focus on, along with core stabilization and Kinesio tape application to stabilize the girdle because of ligamentous laxity or loosening of the hips.

-Any kind of trauma that hits the gluteal area can become inflamed and spasm and bind around the sciatic nerve.
-We focus on relieving the pain and inflammation with manual therapies, and gentle exercises.
+Any trauma that hits the gluteal area can become inflamed and spasm and bind around the sciatic nerve.
+We focus on relieving pain and inflammation with manual therapies and gentle exercises.
 These are based on what is found from the examination and how intense/extensive the trauma was.

-Light spinal mobilization and massage have been proven to activate the body’s natural painkillers to alleviate and release the tight muscles.
-More rigorous exercises are brought in to the treatment plan as the patient gets stronger.
-These will strengthen their core and get them back to regular activities, job, and their sport.
+Light spinal mobilization and massage have been proven to activate the body’s natural painkillers to alleviate and release tight muscles.
+More rigorous exercises are brought into the treatment plan as the patient strengthens.
+These will strengthen their core and return them to regular activities, jobs, and sports.

-The information herein on "Sciatica and Chiropractic Non-Surgical Care El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+The information herein on "Sciatica and Chiropractic Non-Surgical Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.